 - The Amazon Technical Interview Process

-- Pro Tips for the Amazon Coding Interview
+- 5 Bonus Tips to Crack Amazon Coding Interview

 The Amazon Technical Interview Process

-The Amazon interview typically comprises three main rounds.
+The Amazon technical interview typically consists of four main rounds:

-The technical phone screen is the first step in the process that involves being contacted by a member of the human resources team.
-You will be asked basic questions around your profile and experience before which the recruiter will fix a date for the remote/online coding assignment.
+The technical phone screen is the first step in the process where you’ll be contacted by a member of Amazon’s HR team.
+You’ll be asked basic questions about your profile and experience, after which the recruiter will fix a date for the remote/online coding assignment.

-You can also expect a few technical questions on the programming language of your choice, and technical aspects pertaining to your experience, mostly dependent on the position you’re applying to.
+In the phone screen round, you can also expect a few technical questions on the programming language of your choice and technical aspects about your experience, mostly in relation to the position you’re applying to.

 The technical phone screen typically lasts 15 to 30 minutes.